Arithmetic of the moduli of semistable elliptic surfaces

+\begin{rmk} In fact, it is unclear whether the functor $\mathcal{F}$ in the proof above extends to families over arbitrary $K$-scheme $B$.
+Since the relative log abundance is a conjecture for sufficiently high dimensions, it is unknown whether the log canonical model can be taken in families.

+If we instead assume that the log abundance conjecture holds, then the functor $\mathcal{F}$ extends, giving a map from the moduli functor of semistable elliptic surfaces and the stack $\Lc_{1,12n}$.
+However, it is still unclear whether $\mathcal{F}$ is essentially surjective, as a simultaneous minimal resolution of the fibers of families over any base $B$ may not exist (normally, a resolution of singularities create exceptional divisors, something that is not desired for the purpose of $\mathcal{F}$). \end{rmk}

-\begin{rmk} A very important consequence of Proposition~\ref{Semistable_Bijection} is that counting points of $\Lc_{1,12n}$ gives the same number as counting points of the moduli of nonsingular semistable elliptic surfaces.
-Since the former has a more concrete description through the algebraic mapping stack, we will focus on acquiring the arithmetic invariants of $\Lc_{1,12n}$. \end{rmk}
+A very important consequence of Proposition~\ref{Semistable_Bijection} is that the weighted point count of $\Lc_{1,12n}$ gives the same number as that of the moduli of semistable elliptic surfaces.
+Since the former has a concrete description as a Deligne--Mumford stack, we focus on acquiring the arithmetic invariants of $\Lc_{1,12n}$.